Qusaix/FindProject/README.md

 ## Features

 <b>Trainee</b>
-- Can See Heis Trainear and Change him
+- Can See Heis Trainer and Change him
-- Can See All The Tip (The tips the Trainer Write to attraicat more Trainees) The Trainears Added
+- Can See All The Tip (The tips the Trainer Write to attract more Trainees) The Trainers Added
-- Can Change and See His Static ex.weight/Goal ect..
+- Can Change and See His Static ex.weight/Goal ect...

 <b>Trainer</b>
 - Can See Heis Static
 - Can See All Hies Trainees
-- Can Add a tip to Convience More People Train With Him
+- Can Add a tip to Convince More People Train With Him

 ## Installation
 ```bash